Blood Alcohol Test

 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.

-All states consider an adult legally drunk when the blood alcohol concentration (BAC) is 0.08 or greater.
-But the legal BAC limit for people under age 18 may be lower, such as 0.02.
+Most states consider a person 21 or older legally drunk when the blood alcohol concentration (BAC) is 0.08 or greater.
+But the legal BAC limit for people under age 21 may be lower, such as 0.02.

 No alcohol is found in the blood.